Canada Provincial Nominee Program (PNP)

 Ontario • British Columbia • Alberta • Saskatchewan • Manitoba • Nova Scotia • New Brunswick • Prince Edward Island • Newfoundland & Labrador • Yukon • Northwest Territories

-Canada Pilot Programs
+Canada Provincial Nominee (PNP) Programs

 Pilot programs are specially designed immigration initiatives that focus on critical labor needs in specific regions or occupations.
 These programs are ideal for foreign workers seeking secure jobs and PR opportunities.

-Major Pilot Programs (Active & Popular)
+Major Provincial Nominee (PNP) Programs (Active & Popular)

 | Pilot Program | Focus Area |